CNMD-POSTECH/CIGNN/dataset/README.md

 ## **Q Dataset (Charge Data) Details**

-- Extracted every **10 fs**
-- Temperature distribution is not explicitly recorded, but assumed to cover a wide thermal range

 ### 🔹 Atom Count Distribution
 | Number of Atoms | Sample Count |
 |------------------|---------------|